 In 2016, the Government of Canada commenced a review of federal environmental and regulatory processes under various acts.
 Bill C-69: An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act, renamed the Canadian Navigable Waters Act, and to make consequential amendments to other Acts came into force in August 2019.
 In addition, Bill C-68, which amended the Fisheries Act, came into force at the same time.
 The enactment of Bill C-69 and Bill C-68 into legislation has, among other things, resulted in a broader assessment of impacts caused by certain federally regulated projects, increased opportunities for public participation and increased Indigenous participation throughout all phases of the federal impact assessment process, including a new early planning phase.
 The IAA requires federal impact assessments for certain designated projects.
-The list of designated projects under the IAA exempts in situ oil sands projects as designated projects where such projects are located within a province where provincial legislation is in force to limit the amount of greenhouse gas emissions produced by oil sands sites and that limit has not been reached.
-In Alberta, the Oil Sands Emissions Limit Act came into force in December 2016 and limits the amount of greenhouse gas emissions produced by all oil sands sites combined in Alberta to 100 megatonnes in any year, which limit has not been reached.
+The list of designated projects under the IAA exempts in situ oil sands projects as designated projects where such projects are located within a province where provincial legislation is in force to limit the amount of GHG emissions produced by oil sands sites and that limit has not been reached.
+In Alberta, the Oil Sands Emissions Limit Act came into force in December 2016 and limits the amount of GHG emissions produced by all oil sands sites combined in Alberta to 100 megatonnes in any year, which limit has not been reached.

-In September 2019, in response to the enactment of the IAA, the Alberta Government filed a constitutional challenge to the province's Court of Appeal, arguing the IAA was an overreach of federal jurisdiction.
+In September 2019, in response to the enactment of the IAA, the Alberta Government filed a constitutional challenge to the Alberta Court of Appeal, arguing the IAA was an overreach of federal jurisdiction.
 In February 2021, the case was brought before the Alberta Court of Appeal.
 Interveners included the Governments of Ontario and Saskatchewan, Alberta First Nations, industry associations, environmental groups, and advocacy organizations.
 The Governments of Ontario and Saskatchewan allied with Alberta while various environmental and legal groups intervened in support of the federal government's position.
 In May 2022, the Alberta Court of Appeal found the IAA unconstitutional.
-The Federal Government appealed the decision to the Supreme Court of Canada, which is scheduled to be heard March 21 and 22, 2023.
+The Federal Government brought the Alberta Court of Appeal decision to the Supreme Court of Canada through a constitutional reference.
+On October 13, 2023, the Supreme Court of Canada concluded that the majority of the IAA was unconstitutional, with the exception of the portions of the scheme dealing with federal projects.
+While this reference decision does not strike down the IAA, Parliament is expected to revise the IAA to comply with the division of legislative powers.

-On December 7, 2022, the Alberta Government enacted the Alberta Sovereignty within a United Canada Act ("ASUCA").
-The purpose of the ASUCA is to afford the Alberta Government certain powers to prevent federal actions that are deemed by the Alberta Government to encroach provincial jurisdiction.
+In December 2022, the Alberta Government enacted the Alberta Sovereignty within a United Canada Act ("ASUCA").
+The purpose of the ASUCA is to afford the Alberta Government certain powers to prevent federal actions that are deemed by the Alberta Government to encroach on provincial jurisdiction.
 These certain powers include permitting the Alberta Government to deem a federal initiative as unconstitutional and directing Alberta entities to not enforce federal laws.
-Since the ASUCA has been recently enacted, there is still uncertainty how the Alberta Government will apply this legislation.
+While the Alberta Government has passed a resolution pursuant to the ASUCA in respect of the Federal Government's proposed Clean Electricity Regulations, there remains uncertainty in respect to how and when the Alberta Government will apply this legislation.